grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

 ### Before you begin

+If you are installing Vale on Linux, follow the [manual installation instructions](https://vale.sh/docs/vale-cli/installation/#github-releases).
+It may be possible to install Vale using the package repositories for your Linux distribution.

+{{% admonition type="note" %}}
+The Vale Snap is out of date and not maintained.
+Don't install Vale using the Ubuntu Snap store.
+{{% /admonition %}}

 If you are installing Vale on macOS, make sure that [Homebrew](https://brew.sh/) is installed.

+If you are installing Vale on Windows, make sure that [Chocolatey](https://chocolatey.org/install) is installed.

+{{% admonition type="note" %}}
+You can [download and manually install](https://vale.sh/docs/vale-cli/installation/#github-releases) Vale.
+If you manually install Vale on Linux, macOS, or Windows, you must configure your system to add Vale to your path, or set the **Vale › Vale CLI: Path** in the Vale VS Code extension configuration.
+{{% /admonition %}}

 ### Install and configure Vale in VS Code